My Masonry Stove and Others

 ("little" details that make all the difference)

 Light the fire.
-We don't even have to use kindling wood to get is started, just some balled up newspaper.
-But that's because we do things right: use dry wood, and our chimney is inside so we get air draw (suction of air up the chimney) right away.
-Some people start the fire on TOP of the stack of wood because it seems to make less smoke as the fire starts, but we're kinda lazy that way and just put the paper at the bottom.
+WAIT, open the damper first!
+If you forget--and my wife and I do once or twice a year--you will know instantly as soon as you light the fire.
+The smoke will start going into the room instead of sucked up the chimney.
+We don't even have to use kindling wood to get is started, just a few pieces of balled up newspaper or something.
+That ease of starting is because we do things right: use dry wood, our chimney is inside for instant draw (suction of air up the chimney) and warming the wood as described in the previous paragraph.
+Some people start the fire on TOP of the stack of wood, I think because it smokes less as the fire starts, but we're kinda lazy that way and just put the paper at the bottom.

 The dampers of masonry stoves are closed when the fire has burned down to glowing embers (coals, charcoal) (see "f" above).
 You will know it's time where there is no more orange flame (blue, yes; orange, no).
-It is really important at this point to dig around with the poker--particularly in the corners and buried under ash--for smoldering, ends of wood that have not burned down completely to embers.
+It is really important before closing to dig around with the poker--particularly in the corners and buried under ash--for smoldering, ends of wood that have not burned down completely to embers.
 When you drag these partly-burned chunks to the front, they will finish burning with an orange flame in a short time (they are finished when they too have a blue flame).
 It only takes a few seconds, but if you don't find and burn those chunks before closing the damper, they will continue to smolder for hours and stink up your house with an acrid, creosote smell.
 Again, I speak from experience.
-Because these stinkers hide in ash, I clean out the ash somewhat frequently--every week or so--so there's nowhere to hide.
+Because these stinkers hide in ash, I clean out the ash somewhat frequently so there's nowhere to hide.

 I know this sounds like an awful lot of stuff to remember, but it's really not.
 It'll be natural and pretty effortless after the first burn or two.